Reforms of regional organisations, 2005 - 2007

 - How to adapt to the new international situation?

 - How to draw up a new cooperation agenda?

 - What new operational principles and formats should be introduced in the activity of the organisation?

 - How to promote regional cooperation of the Baltic States?

-Thus the fourth period can be described as a reform period in the work of the Baltic cooperation organisations.
-It also meant that accession of Latvia, Lithuania and Estonia to the European Union and NATO marked a new phase in the regional cooperation of the Baltic States by redefining their cooperation goals, formats and agenda.
+Thus, the fourth period can be described as a reform period in the work of the Baltic cooperation organisations.
+Accession of Latvia, Lithuania and Estonia to the European Union and NATO marked a new phase in the regional cooperation of the Baltic States by redefining their cooperation goals, formats and agenda.

 23rd Session of the Baltic Assembly in Riga, 17-19 December 2004

 During this period, cooperation among the Baltic States did not lose its usefulness or become less intense; however, regional organisations lacked clear tasks, goals and development scenarios.
 In order to use their cooperation potential to the full extent and strengthen the impact of the region, Estonia, Latvia and Lithuania needed political agreement on new goals.

 Scenarios for the development of the Baltic Assembly